-- 15. AUTOPSY Examination by dissection of the body of an individual to determine cause of death. - BELMONT REPORT A statement of basic ethical principles governing research involving human subjects issued by the National Commission for the Protection of Human Subjects in 1978. - 17.
+- 16. AUTOPSY Examination by dissection of the body of an individual to determine cause of death. - 17.
+BELMONT REPORT A statement of basic ethical principles governing research involving human subjects issued by the National Commission for the Protection of Human Subjects in 1978. - 18.
 BENEFICENCE An ethical principle discussed in the Belmont Report that entails an obligation to protect persons from harm.
-The principle of beneficence can be expressed in two general rules: (1) do not harm; and (2) protect from harm by maximizing possible benefits and minimizing possible risks of harm. - 18.
-BENEFIT A valued or desired outcome; an advantage. - BIOLOGIC Any therapeutic serum, toxin, anti-toxin, or analogous microbial product applicable to the prevention, treatment, or cure of diseases or injuries. - 20.
-BLIND STUDY DESIGNS See: Masked Study Designs; Double-Masked Design; and Single-Masked Design. - 21.
-BOTANICAL DRUG PRODUCTS consist of vegetable materials, which may include plant materials, algae, macroscopic fungi, or combinations thereof, that are intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease in humans. - 22.
-CADAVER The body of a deceased person. - 23.
+The principle of beneficence can be expressed in two general rules: (1) do not harm; and (2) protect from harm by maximizing possible benefits and minimizing possible risks of harm. - 19.
+BENEFIT A valued or desired outcome; an advantage. - 20.
+BIOLOGIC - Any therapeutic serum, toxin, anti-toxin, or analogous microbial product applicable to the prevention, treatment, or cure of diseases or injuries. - 21.
+BLIND STUDY DESIGNS See: Masked Study Designs; Double-Masked Design; and Single-Masked Design. - 22.
+BOTANICAL DRUG PRODUCTS consist of vegetable materials, which may include plant materials, algae, macroscopic fungi, or combinations thereof, that are intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease in humans. - 23.
+CADAVER The body of a deceased person. - 24.
 CASE-CONTROL STUDY A study comparing persons with a given condition or disease (the cases) and persons without the condition or disease (the controls) with respect to antecedent factors.
-(See also: Retrospective Studies.). - 24.
-CAT SCAN Computerized Axial Tomography, an X-ray technique for producing images of internal bodily structures through the assistance of a computer. - 25.
-CDC Centers for Disease Control and Prevention; an agency within the Public Health Service, Department of Health and Human Services. - 26.
-CHILDREN Persons who have not attained the legal age for consent to treatment or procedures involved in the research or clinical investigations, as determined under the applicable law of the jurisdiction in which the research will be conducted [45 CFR 46.402(a) and 21 CFR 50.3(c)].
+(See also: Retrospective Studies.). - 25.
+CAT SCAN Computerized Axial Tomography, an X-ray technique for producing images of internal bodily structures through the assistance of a computer. - 26.
+CDC Centers for Disease Control and Prevention; an agency within the Public Health Service, Department of Health and Human Services. - 27.
+CHILDREN Persons who have not attained the legal age for consent to treatment or procedures involved in the research, as determined under the applicable law of the jurisdiction in which the research will be conducted [45 CFR 46.401(a)].
 "Children" as defined by the state of South Carolina are individuals less than 18 years of age.